EdwardHinkle/eddie-personal/_source/indieweb.md

 * Finish [PESOS](https://indieweb.org/PESOS) reading data from Goodreads to my site, build a read page to be my central portal for my reading information.

 ### Itches
+* Build Jekyll Extension that allows you to trigger a mention of someone or something within your markdown
 * Set up PESOS import of Kindle Highlights
 * Explore more in-depth watch post type for logging TV and Movies, with /watch portal page.
 * Move video posts from YouTube to [POSSE](https://indieweb.org/POSSE)